-On December 31, 2025, the Florida Department of Health issued an Emergency Order suspending the massage therapy license of Raoul Atkinson, L.M.T., following allegations of sexual misconduct involving a client in Naples, Florida.
-The emergency action was taken after the Department determined that Atkinson’s continued practice posed an immediate danger to the public's health, safety, and welfare.
+Previously, on December 31, 2025, the Florida Department of Health issued an Emergency Order suspending the massage therapy license of Raoul Atkinson, L.M.T.
+In the Emergency Order, Florida Surgeon General Joseph Lapado proclaimed that "Mr. Atkinson’s continued practice of massage therapy constitutes an immediate danger to the health, safety, and welfare of the public."

-Atkinson has been a licensed massage therapist in Florida since 2021 and has worked at Praha Spa and Salt in Naples, Florida.
-According to YELP, Atkinson may have worked for or been affiliated with Mobile Magic Massage.
+Atkinson had been a licensed massage therapist in Florida since 2021 and has worked at Praha Spa and Salt in Naples, Florida.
+According to YELP, Atkinson also previously worked for or was affiliated with Mobile Magic Massage.

 The allegations outlined by state regulators involve non-consensual sexual contact during massage appointments—conduct that is strictly prohibited under Florida law and professional licensing rules.